Meditation: How (and Why) To Get Started

 What does scientific research say about meditation?

-First, meditation does actually reduce stress, according to one review that looked at studies involving over 3500 people.
+First, meditation does actually reduce stress, according to one review that looked at studies involving over 3,500 people.

-And your physical health can benefit from meditation, too.
+And your physical wellness can benefit from meditation, too.
 Meditation can reduce inflammation, according to one study that involved an eight-week meditation program.
 This makes sense, because we know stress increases cortisol, which increases inflammation.

-And if you struggle with chronic pain, meditation might be helpful for that, too.
+And if you struggle with chronic pain, meditation might be helpful for that , too.

 What's the easiest way to meditate?